Michael Avenatti has been found guilty on all counts in Nike extortion trial

-Michael Avenatti is guilty on all three counts he was facing, according to a decision by a jury in federal court in New York.
+Michael Avenatti is guilty on all three counts he was facing, according to a decision by a jury in federal court in New York on Friday.

-Prosecutors say the lawyer threatened to publicly accuse athletic apparel maker Nike of illicitly paying amateur basketball players unless the company paid him millions of dollars.
+Prosecutors said the lawyer threatened to publicly accuse athletic apparel maker Nike of illicitly paying amateur basketball players unless the company paid him millions of dollars.

-The government said Avenatti also betrayed his client, a youth basketball coach who made the allegations, by advocating for money for himself instead of the client.
+The government said Avenatti also betrayed his client, a youth basketball coach who made the allegations against Nike, by advocating for money for himself instead of the client.

 Avenatti was charged with transmission of interstate communications with intent to extort, attempted extortion and honest services wire fraud.